First Aid Kit for Your Pets

 Bandages and gauzes are critical items we need to add before anything else because they are the best option to cover wounds and problem areas.
 Unlike regular cloth, gauze pads are not sticky.
 They shield and protect wounds from infection.

-Dogs often lick their wounds so it needs to be covered to heal.
-Therefore, use a non-chewable, special bandage that is bitter in taste to keep the dog from licking and removing it.
+Dogs often lick their wounds, so it needs to be covered to heal.
+Therefore, use a non-chewable, special bandage that is bitter to keep the dog from licking and removing it.

 A Small Pair of Scissors:

 Keeping a pair of scissors is also necessary because you are going to need it to cut a bandage, a wrapper or tape.

 Your first aid kit for your pets can never be complete without antibiotic cream because it is essential to cater to the wounds immediately with some ointment and a bandage in case of emergencies so that the healing process starts without delay.

 Cotton buds are used for a wide range of purposes.
 Keeping a small pack of these swabs in your dog’s first aid kit can assist you in applying antibiotic ointments and other cleaning formulas with ease without getting bacteria and dirt on your hands.

 You must also add a rectal thermometer in your dog’s first aid kit because monitoring your dog’s temperature in the case of an injury or flu is essential.
 Your dog’s temperature should not rise above 103°F or fall below 100°F.